atomt/kexec-grub-helper/README.md

 ## Usage

-Using menu selection
+Load kernel using a menu selection interface

 > kexec-load-grub

-Auto-select based what is configured as the default kernel
+Load kernel using auto-selection based what is currently configured as the default kernel

 > kexec-load-grub --auto

-And to boot into the loaded kernel, if using systemd
+Then boot into the loaded kernel.
+If using systemd, use systemctl

 > systemctl kexec